kallyzhu/SimpleObjectRecognition/README.md

 ## Brief introduction to what we have done
 Here we use the Convolutional Neural Network (CNN) and Keras to build a model to classify images (code outlined in the file `cnn-model.ipynb`).
 After finishing the model training and testing, a graphical user interface(GUI) is built to facilitate the application of this code trunk (code outlined in the file `GUI.ipynb`).

+## Motivation
+Image classification problem is the task of assigning an input image one label from a fixed set of categories.
+This is one of the core problems in Computer Vision that, despite its simplicity, has a large variety of practical applications.

 ## What is CNN?
 A CNN is a supervised learning technique which needs both input data and target output data to be supplied.
 These are classified by using their labels in order to provide a learned model for future data analysis.